Honey Cornbread

 Personally, I like to use a local honey, but you can use whatever type you have on hand!

 I’d venture to say that if you’re not a honey fan, you will not like this cornbread.
-It’s best for you to find another cornbread recipe (like my Creamed Cornbread Casserole) or just to skip this one completely.
+It’s best for you to find another cornbread recipe, like Creamed Cornbread Casserole or Hatch Chile Mini Cornbread Muffins, and just to skip this one completely.

 I find the that combination of milk, butter and honey in this recipe does wonders for the texture, as well as the moisture factor.
 While the cornbread has a good crumb, it’s still plenty moist and not crumbly.